angelpena619/GoodReadme-Generator/README.md

   ## License
    This project is licensed under the MIT License
   ## Insallation
-   To instsll necessary dependencies run the following command: npm i
+   To instsll necessary dependencies run the following command: node init -y
   ## Test
    To run tests, run the following command: node index.js
   ## Usage
-   Here are some steps for the user: do not use my repo
+   Here are some steps for the user: not much
   ## Contributing
-   do not contribute
+   no contrubution needed
   ## Questions

-  If you have any questions or concern please email me at: angelpena619@gmail.com or find my work on github [angelpena619](https://github.com/angelpena619)
+  If you have any questions or concern please email me at: angelpena@gmail.com or find my work on github [angelpena619](https://github.com/angelpena619)